25 July 2017 |

 Finally, this post covers interpretation of correspondence analysis in much more detail.

 To understand the cereal correspondence analysis, let’s look at the variance explained by each dimension,

-Since the earlier scatterplot showed the first two dimensions, we can now say that they are symmetric.
+Since the earlier scatter plot showed the first two dimensions, we can now say that they are symmetric.
 This means that there is relatively little switching to or from Shredded Wheat.
 Frosties and Crunchy Nut Cornflakes form a pair, indicating a relatively high level of switching between those brands.
 The other 4 brands also form a loose group of mutual interchange.
 However, these two dimensions only account for 62% of the variance, so they do not tell us everything about the data.

 The fact that the first 6 dimensions result from the symmetric component confirms our earlier observation about the symmetry of the data.
-In fact 99.5% of the variance is due to symmetry.
+In fact, 99.5% of the variance is due to symmetry.
 It is not unusual that the symmetric component is dominant.
-In this case it would be unwise to plot the skew-symmetric dimensions since they represent such a tiny part of the information.
+In this case, it would be unwise to plot the skew-symmetric dimensions since they represent such a tiny part of the information.
 I would also never plot a symmetric and skew-symmetric dimension on the same chart.

 Less Symmetric Data

 As a second example, I am using data about how people transition between jobs.
 This is a somewhat mature data set, referring to German politicians in the 1840s.
 You will not find software engineer listed.
-The rows of the table tell us the professions held by the politicians prior to their terms, and the columns tells us the professions that they held after they left office.
+The rows of the table tell us the professions held by the politicians prior to their terms, and the columns tell us the professions that they held after they left office.